How to Apply for a Bat Licence?

 - The bat survey report/s.

-While in theory it is possible for anyone to apply for a licence – and indeed the licence is issued to the developer, not the consultant or ecologist – this is often a daunting and not achievable prospect for those without a background in ecology or protected species licencing.
+In theory it is possible for anyone to apply for a licence.
+The licence is issued to the developer (not the consultant or ecologist) but there will be a named ecologist on the licence who will need to be present to supervise works completed under it.
+However, preparing of the licence application and navigating the process associated with it is often daunting and not achievable for those without a background in ecology or protected species licensing.

 The applicant must demonstrate that: